 And I did that for the various scores that I already had on my list of scores.

 Once you have them and put them in place, your recommendation engine is complete.
-And since it’s a simple form, you can drop it into any page or post, like I’ve done here.
+And since it's a simple form, you can drop it into any page or post, as I've done here.